Uriel (Supernatural)

 Uriel is a fictional character primarily portrayed by Robert Wisdom on The CW Television Network's drama and horror television series Supernatural.
 An angel who utilizes force and destruction to fulfill his various orders from Heaven, he has a recurring role in the fourth season.
 Uriel's lack of regard for humanity often leads to tension with series protagonists Sam and Dean Winchester, and even with his fellow angels Anna Milton and Castiel.
-Though shocked at how his character differed from typical portrayals of angels in the media, Wisdom was impressed by the depth in Uriel's characterization and felt honored to have been chosen to play him.
-Wisdom was universally praised by critics for his portrayal of the character.
+Though shocked at how his character differed from typical portrayals of angels in the media, Wisdom was impressed by the depth of Uriel's characterization and felt honored to have been chosen to play him.
+Critics praised Wisdom for his portrayal of the character.

 Plot

 Uriel's (Matt Ward) first chronological appearance is in the fifth season episode "The Song Remains the Same", wherein he responds to the summons of a future version of his superior officer Anna Milton.
-After Anna lies to him by telling him that John and Mary Winchester—destined parents of series protagonists Sam and Dean Winchester—will kill him in the future, Uriel agrees to assist her in killing John and Mary in order to save his own life.
-However, the archangel Michael intervenes to protect the Winchesters, and kills Anna before sending Uriel himself away.
+After Anna lies to him by telling him that John and Mary Winchester—destined parents of series protagonists Sam and Dean Winchester—will kill him in the future, Uriel agrees to assist her in killing John and Mary to save his own life.
+However, the archangel Michael intervenes to protect the Winchesters and kills Anna before sending Uriel himself away.

 In 2008, Castiel rescues Dean from Hell and tasks him with stopping demons from breaking the 66 mystical seals imprisoning Lucifer in Hell.
 Uriel (Robert Wisdom) debuts in the fourth season episode "It's the Great Pumpkin, Sam Winchester", in which Dean and Sam investigate a series of attacks by a witch.
-Uriel is sent to help Castiel by destroying the town in order to ensure the witch's death and prevent her from breaking one of the seals by summoning the demon Samhain, but is ultimately forced to abide by Castiel's decision to let them find the witch instead.
+Uriel is sent to help Castiel by destroying the town to ensure the witch's death and prevent her from breaking one of the seals by summoning the demon Samhain, but is ultimately forced to abide by Castiel's decision to let them find the witch instead.
 The Winchesters ultimately fail in stopping the summoning and the breaking of the seal, though Sam manages to exorcise Samhain back to Hell using his demonic powers.
 At the end of the episode, Uriel threatens to kill Sam for utilizing these powers.